So, how do you start a podcast?

 Which really hit home for me, and I could repeat all those sentences with an F-word somewhere in the middle and it would more accurately reflect the two years I’d gone through, not starting the podcast.

-Since 15 Minutes launched on May 26, Jamie has be posting dynamic new episodes, weekly, ever since.
+Since 15 Minutes launched on May 26, 2016, Jamie has be posting dynamic new episodes, weekly, ever since.
 He’s interviewed heavy hitters like David Sedaris, Scott McCloud, Brooke Gladstone, Neal Pollack, and George Saunders.
 He’s edging up on 50 episodes!